Emergency Management Faculty

 Cathy Deckys joined the Boise State University School of Nursing clinical faculty in 2010 upon becoming the first graduate of the Master of Science in nursing program.
 She brings with her, 35 years of clinical practice, half of which was dedicated to her field of specialty in occupational health and public health.
 She has worked for two Fortune 500 companies in the Seattle area, providing nursing services for occupational and non-occupational illness and injury.
 She has developed employee wellness programs, ergonomic training, and emergency response teams.

 Her family life boasts of four grown children; two in Seattle, two in Boise.
 She has a retired husband who loves anthropology, one Jack Russell and four adopted cats.
 Her alter ego is a dancer who dreamed of Broadway but ended up choreographing aerobics programs.
 She loves to hike, paint and garden.
 Humor is critical to life.

-Location: Ramsey County Emergency Management, Minnesota
+Office: Ramsey County Emergency Management, Minnesota

 Judd Freed is has more than 25 years’ experience in Emergency Management, Homeland Security, community risk, resilience and operational continuity, and research protection in the academic, private, and public sectors.
 He has created and expanded innovative and successful Emergency Management programs at the University of Minnesota - where he served as Director - and as a private consultant.
 For the past decade, he has served (and continues to serve) as Director of Emergency Management and Homeland Security for one of the nation's most densely populated large urban counties.